joincivil/recruitment-backend-go/README.md

 Anything outside these requirements is up to you to design and implement.

 * Please make use of the given scaffolding and stubs, but feel free to add any directories, files and additional libraries as needed.
 Use your favorite dependency manager to add libraries to the repository.
+* To ensure optimal performance, please implement the diff-ing algorithm yourself.
 * The charter revision data contains several fields which all need to be diff-ed.
 * Diffs only need to be calculated one way from older revision to newer revision.
 * A diff between two revisions must determine: